 Rest Interval: The amount of rest taken place between each set.
 The heavier the load, the more rest is needed.

 Intensity: The effort performed during each exercise.
 Intensity can be measured by increases in heart rate, a percentage based off a one repetition maximum, or the ability to talk during exercise.
-The higher intensity you work at, the less likely you are able to talk comfortably.
+The greater the intensity, the less likely you are able to talk comfortably.

 Safety Tips For Strength Training

 - Always warm-up your body before any type of workout, especially strength training.
 Your body needs to get blood flowing to the working muscles gradually so that when you begin your actual workout, your body can produce the most force possible to complete each exercise.
-You may start a warm-up on a piece of cardio equipment for five minutes then perform another 2-5 minutes of dynamic movement like walking lunges, bodyweight squats, high knees, and butt kicks.
+You may start a warm-up on a piece of cardio equipment for five minutes, then perform another 2-5 minutes of dynamic movement like walking lunges, bodyweight squats, high knees, butt kicks, and arm circles.

 - You will most likely need to either start with your bodyweight or light weight so you can master proper form before increasing weight.
 A general rule of thumb is to increase the weight by 5 percent once you find you can do 10-12 reps with little effort and maintaining proper form.